tsukam3494/fbnet/README.md

 | fbnet_cpu_sample1 | 82.8% | 98.9% |
 | fbnet_cpu_sample2 | 80.6% | 95.7% |

 **Note: be cautious!** these numbers are just validation's the bests (without confidence intervals, measured in a single run).
 Do not use these numbers to make decisions.
 They are here to compliment the tensorboards in the `SAVED_LOGS` directory.
-The reason why I don't split data into validation and test is *in the next note*. *I plan to test on Imagenet someday and calculate the final numbers*
+The reason why I don't split data into validation and test is *in the next note*.

 **Note**: as it was stated in the paper and according to my results, if we train with small images (as cifar's 32x32), we can see a lot of 'skip' layers into the resulting architecture.
 I feel, for cifar10 we should search for less number of layers